How To Watch All Transformers Movies In Chronological Order

 Transformers: The Last Knight (2017)

-The 7, and currently last, film in order of chronology is Transformers: The Last Knight.
+The seventh, and currently last, film in order of chronology is Transformers: The Last Knight.
 The world is in a state of chaos as the Transformers have now been deemed illegal on Earth, with a war raging between humans and the Transformers.
-The Transformers Reaction Force, led by William Lennox, is determined to eliminate all Transformers.
+Then there’s the Transformers Reaction Force, led by William Lennox, which is determined to eliminate all Transformers.

 On the other hand Optimus Prime, the leader of the Autobots, has left Earth in search of his creator.
 During his journey, he finds his home planet, Cybertron, in ruins but discovers that it can be restored using an ancient artefact called the Staff which is hidden on Earth.
 Cade, Viviane and the Autobots, including Bumblebee and new ally Cogman, embark on a mission to find the Staff before the Decepticons and Quintessa.
 The film also delves into the ancient rivalry between the Transformers and their connection to Earth, exploring the Transformers’ influence on historical events such as World War II and the Arthurian legend.
 It also reveals that Earth itself is a crucial part of a larger Transformers’ plan.